This Amish white bread is slightly sweet, very soft, and is the perfect sandwich bread.

 - Punch down the dough and divide into two equal pieces.
 Shape into loaves and place in 2 greased 9 x 5-inch loaf pans.
 Cover and allow to rise in a warm place for 30 mins or until dough has risen 1 inch above pans.

-Recipe adapted from Amanda’s Cookin’
+Recipe inspired by Amanda’s Cookin’